realworldocaml/book/en/json.md

        Types for tag `Assoc are incompatible
 ```

-The type error above isn't *wrong* as such, but can be inconvenient to
+The type error above is more verbose than it needs to be, which can be
-wade through for larger values.
-An easy way to narrow down this sort
+inconvenient to wade through for larger values.
+You can help the compiler to
-of type error is to add explicit type annotations as a compiler hint
+narrow down this error to a shorter form by adding explicit type annotations as
-about your intentions:
+a hint about your intentions.

 ```ocaml
 # let (x:Yojson.Basic.json) = `Assoc ("key", `String "value");;